What Happens to My House After Filing Bankruptcy?

 For many people the only solution may be a personal bankruptcy.

-While the laws are slightly different in each province, the basic concept is the same.
-You can’t keep a house in bankruptcy if you have a lot of equity in it at the time when you go bankrupt.
-(You can calculate your home’s equity by subtracting the mortgage and property taxes owing from the value of your house).
-Obviously it’s not fair to your creditors that you keep money while their debts are being discharged.
+While the laws are slightly different in each province, the basic concept is the same: you can’t keep a house in bankruptcy if you have a lot of equity in it at the time of the bankruptcy.
+There are certain exceptions, as outlined below.

-If your house has substantial equity, your trustee will either seize your house and sell it, or make arrangements with you to repay your equity (perhaps by you borrowing from friends or family, or getting a second mortgage to re-purchase the equity from the trustee).
+Still, in certain cases, even if you have significant equity, you may be able to make arrangements to repay your equity – perhaps by borrowing from friends or family, or by getting a second mortgage to re-purchase the equity from the Trustee.